 Key Ingredients

-This recipe is full of delicious ingredients that are layered together to create a rich and bold soup that is the perfect comfort food for the cooler months.
+Just like most slow cooked soups, this beef minestrone recipe is full of simple ingredients that are layered together to create a rich and bold soup that is the perfect comfort food for the cooler months.

 - Beef cheeks – this tough cut of meat is slow cooked until perfectly tender and works so well in this dish.
 You can however use the same amount of any good stewing beef instead.